pimed/Slicer-RadPathFusion/README.md

 # To do

+1. Parse Json
+* add progress bar at loading
+* add ability to actually load and edit loaded json (not only the volumes and masks)
+* add ability to create new Json files or json entry
+1. Reconstruction
+* Add functionality for reconstruction
+1. RadPathFusion
-1. Multi-threaded
+*.
+Multi-threaded
-1. Dynamic instead of Hardcoded path for elastix
+*.
+Dynamic instead of Hardcoded path for elastix